 The Imaginate Festival is Edinburgh’s children’s festival and has loads of plays, activities and fun things to do for youngsters of all ages.

 Come and celebrate all things Leith at this festival, featuring music, dance, art and other exciting events.

-The first Edinburgh Festival of Cycling will take place in 2013.
-Organised by locals, this new Festival will be real showcase for all aspects of bicycle culture and the host city
+The first Edinburgh Festival of Cycling took place in 2013.
+Organised by locals, this Festival will return in 2014 and be a real showcase for all aspects of bicycle culture and the host city.

 The Edinburgh Film Festival is an internationally-renowned event on the movie festival circuit and attracts premieres and stars from all over the world.